Azure/azure-sdk-for-net/sdk/storage/Azure.Storage.DataMovement.Blobs/README.md

 ### Extensions on `BlobContainerClient`

-For applicatons with preexisting code using Azure.Storage.Blobs, this package provides extension methods for `BlobContainerClient` to get some of the benefits of the `TransferManager` with minimal extra code.
+For applications with preexisting code using Azure.Storage.Blobs, this package provides extension methods for `BlobContainerClient` to get some of the benefits of the `TransferManager` with minimal extra code.

 Instantiate the BlobContainerClient
 ```C# Snippet:ExtensionMethodCreateContainerClient